‘Computer-assisted decision support tools are already a proven part of preoperative anaesthetic assessment.’

-Getz Clinical modules are used in six of SA Health’s hospitals in metropolitan and country locations, recording patient vitals for 47,000 surgeries performed each year.
+Getz Clinical modules are used in a number of SA Health’s hospitals in metropolitan and country locations, recording patient vitals for thousands of surgeries performed each year.
 These hospitals total 1,680 beds, which is approximately a third of all public hospital beds in the state.

 Client: SA Health (Public Sector)

 Implementation: April 2003